Chatper 6. Bayesian Approaches#

 One possibility is that the receptive field of a neuron represents a basis function in the sensory space and the activities of a population of neurons represent a probability distribution.
 This idea is called probabilistic population code (Zemel et al. 2004, Ma et al. 2006).

 The cerebral cortex has a hierarchical organization and bi-directional connections between lower and higher areas originating from specific layers.
-There have been serveral hypotheses about how such hierarchical recurrent network can realize Bayesian inference, such as belif propagation (Lochmann & Deneve 2011) and variational free energy approximation (Friston 2005, 2010; Bogacz 2017).
+There have been serveral hypotheses about how such hierarchical recurrent network can realize Bayesian inference, such as by belif propagation (Lochmann & Deneve 2011; George D, Hawkins J 2009).

 References#